 Witty dialogue or wordplay can be a creative element to your videos, but if no one is listening, the story is lost on your customers.
 A big majority (85%) of videos on Facebook are watched without sound.
 Test your team to tell a story without sound.
 If you do have important dialogue in your video, ensure that the video is captioned properly and will appear for users as they scroll through their newsfeed.

 Visual content is a crucial piece to the content marketing puzzle, but should be considered within your overall strategy and only used when appropriate.
-If you want to create a comprehensive content marketing strategy based on your customers and how they respond to trends in digital marketing, it’s time to reach out to Digital Squad.
+If you want to create a comprehensive content marketing strategy based on your customers and how they respond to trends in digital marketing, it’s time to reach out to Digital Squad Melbourne.

 Digital Squad is a leader in digital marketing and content marketing strategies.
 Our expertise in SEO allows us to optimise each piece of content so potential buyers see it as soon as they are ready to enter and move through the buyer’s journey.

 Megan Okonsky is a copywriter and content marketing specialist with Digital Squad.
 She is originally from Philadelphia but has landed in Melbourne after traveling for eight months in Southeast Asia and New Zealand.
 She also teaches vinyasa yoga online.